rfinnie/dsari/doc/triggers.md

     }

 Care should be taken when scheduling in the future via triggers, as scheduled triggers do not survive across `dsari-daemon` restarts.

+If the job does not have `concurrent_runs` set (default behavior), the triggered run replace any existing scheduled run, ensuring only one run will be running at any given time.
+Afterward, runs will be scheduled as normal, if configured for scheduled runs.
+If the job does have `concurrent_runs` set, the triggered run will simply be scheduled as an additional run, regardless of existing triggered runs, scheduled runs or running runs.